cloudblog004/fantasticfoodies/content/en/posts/295-recipe-of-perfect-the-great-aussie-chicken-parmi-parmigiana.md

 The Great Aussie Chicken Parmi (parmigiana) is one of the most favored of current trending foods in the world.
 It's simple, it's fast, it tastes yummy.
 It is appreciated by millions every day.
 The Great Aussie Chicken Parmi (parmigiana) is something that I've loved my whole life.
 They're nice and they look wonderful.

 Thanks for watching, if you&#39;d like to see more of our delicious meals don&#39;t forget to hit that Subscribe button!
 Chicken parmigiana, or chicken parmesan (Italian pollo alla parmigiana), is a dish that consists of breaded chicken breast covered in tomato sauce and mozzarella, parmesan, or provolone cheese.
 Chicken Parmigiana (or Chicken Parmesan) - the great pub favourite has finally landed!
-Pollo alla parmigiana in Italian, but affectionately referred by Aussies as Parma, Parmi or &#34;a schnitty with tomato sauce and cheese&#34;, you&#39;ll love this homemade recipe with extra crispy schnitzel.
+Pollo alla parmigiana in Italian, but affectionately referred by Aussies as Parma, Parmi or *a schnitty with tomato sauce and cheese*, you&#39;ll love this homemade recipe with extra crispy schnitzel.

 To begin with this particular recipe, we must first prepare a few ingredients.
 You can cook the great aussie chicken parmi (parmigiana) using 4 ingredients and 6 steps.
 Here is how you can achieve that.